ArdenyUser/ArdenyFRaspbian/README.md

-# ArdenyFRaspbian (SHUTDOWN)
+# ArdenyFRaspbian
-Welcome to the official AFR download page!
-NOTICE: We have shutdown development for AFR!
+We are finally reopening development as ArdenyFRasbian-Refurnished.
 # What is it?
 AFR is a version of Raspbian 64-bit with a 32-bit kernal and many apps.
 We will make it bigger and bigger so beware!
 # Download